dgrandemange/txnmgr-springframework-ext/README.md

 Spring XML extensions for the txnmgr project

-See this [test resource](/src/test/resources/fr/dgrandemange/springframework/ext/txnmgr/xml/some-app-context__txnmgr.xml/) as an example of Spring XML application context configuration defining a transaction amanager bean in the Spring factory, along all its participants/groups of participants/subflows(aka groups subsets).
+See this [test resource](/src/test/resources/fr/dgrandemange/springframework/ext/txnmgr/xml/some-app-context__txnmgr.xml/) as an example of a Spring XML application context configuration defining a transaction manager bean in the Spring factory, along all its participants/groups of participants/subflows(aka groups subsets).

 Note that such transaction manager configuration is compatible with the [jPos Workflow Eclipse plugin](https://github.com/dgrandemange/jPosWorkflowEclipsePlugin) (requires version >= 1.1.3).